marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/supplydemand.png

 This element displays a supply and demand graph.
-It uses array which are calculated in a globals program to display supply and demand.
+It uses arrays, which are calculated in a globals program to display supply and demand.
 The graph allows for zooming.

 .. image:: _static/elements/supplydemand2.png
 	:width: 70%

 supply
 	This is the name of the globals variable which contains the supply data.
-The index of the array is the price and the value of the array is the number of suppliers which are willing to supply at this price.
+The index of the array is the price, and the value of the array is the number of suppliers which are willing to supply at this price.
 E.g. if you have 2 sellers with seller cost 20 and 4 sellers with seller cost 40, the supply array should be :php:`$supply = array(20=>2, 40=>4);`.
-Note that the number of sellers is not cumulated across prices.
+Note that the number of sellers is not cumulative across prices.
 This is automatically done by classEx.
-If you provide a two dimensional array, you can plot more than one supply line, e.g. :php:`$supply = array(1=>array(20=>2, 40=>4), 2=>array(10=>3, 20=>1));` draws to supply lines.
+If you provide a two-dimensional array, you can plot more than one supply line, e.g. :php:`$supply = array(1=>array(20=>2, 40=>4), 2=>array(10=>3, 20=>1));` draws two supply lines.

 demand
 	This is the name of the globals variable which contains the demand data.
-The index of the array is the price and the value of the array is the number of demander which are willing to buy at this price.
+The index of the array is the price, and the value of the array is the number of demanders who are willing to buy at this price.
 The logic follows the description for supply.

-label x-axis / y-axis
+label x-axis/y-axis
 	Labels can be provided for both axes. count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).

 Results pie chart
 ------------------